 - Place a skillet over medium heat.
 Grease it lightly when the skillet is hot.

 - Place the flat broccoli dough (roti) on the hot skillet and keep it until you see raised bumps on it.
-Flip it few times to ensure even heating on both sides.
+Flip it a few times to ensure even heating on both sides.
 On the last flip add oil on the surface of the paratha and spread it evenly.

 The broccoli paratha is ready to eat.
-It is complemented with plain yogurt or hot tomato sauce or korma.
+It is complemented with plain vegan yogurt or hot tomato sauce or korma.

 |Prep time||Cook time||Makes|